Certainly not me during (at least) our first six months there!!!

 I guess maybe I wasn't quite ready to leave.
 I think maybe I had just began to feel at home there and I imagine that it would have been nice to return there with baby Emma and introduce her to the friends that were there during my pregnancy.

+Also, I have to admit that unfortunately a lot of the good things about Izmir were lost on us for a while there in the beginning.
+It took us a long time to shift mindsets and stop wanting things to be smooth in the way we wanted them to be.
 It took us a long time to stop fighting the way things were, a long time to appreciate the smiles and the effort and care less if the actual service/end-result was not always top notch.
 This in turn meant that we could not enjoy Izmir for what it was, and truly enjoy its positive if sometimes quirky sides.

 A lingering feeling of untied knots....